Alicia von Rittberg

-Countess Alicia von Rittberg (born 10 December 1993) is a German actress.
+Alicia Gräfin von Rittberg (born 10 December 1993) is a German actress.
 Following numerous roles in German films and television series, she came to attention outside Germany for her brief role as Emma in the 2014 film Fury.
 Rittberg starred as Ida Lenze in the lead role in the German TV series Charité for which she received the Bambi Award in 2017.
 In 2022, she starred as Elizabeth Tudor in the historical drama Becoming Elizabeth.

 Early life

 Alicia von Rittberg was born to the formerly noble family of Rittberg and grew up in Munich with three brothers.
 She attended a humanities-oriented Gymnasium.
 She studied corporate management and economics at Zeppelin University in Friedrichshafen, where she was due to complete her bachelor's degree thesis in June 2017.

 Career

 She began her film career while still a student in 2010.

 For her starring role as a foster child in the 2012 ZDF TV film And all were silent, she received the 2013 Young Artist Award at the Bavarian Television Award.